janus-idp/operator/docs/developer.md

 ```

 ### Modifying the API definitions
-If you are editing the API definitions, regenerate the manifests and bundle using:
+If you are editing the API definitions, make sure you:
+- run `make install` before deploying the operator with `make deploy`
+- regenerate the manifests and bundle if you plan to deploy the operator with OLM using:
 ```sh
 make manifests bundle
 ```